cj-wilson/price-o-lator/README.md

 ## Cloud Computing Price Estimator

 This Shiny application provies a simple to use visualization of pricing for 3 major Cloud Computing providers.
 Included in this release is costs for Microsoft Azure, Google Compute Engine, and Amazon Web Services.
-The data was collected on November 15, 2014 and focuses solely on basic pricing without enhancements for commitments or spot pricing markets.
+The data was collected on November 15, 2014 from Amazon, Google, and Microsoft's public pricing pages.
+The data focuses solely on basic pricing without enhancements for commitments or spot pricing markets or instance types that included additional licensing costs.

 I have found visualizing, and estimating, Infrastructure as a Service pricing to be a "black art" and the Coursera Data Products course gave me the motivation to make an attempt and solving this puzzle.

 As Infrastructure as a Service pricing is multivariate, depending on number of Virtual CPUs, Memory, and in most cases instance based storage, I chose to visualize the data in 3 dimensions.
 I used the scatterplot3d package from Uwe Ligges and Martin Machler with some excellent help from the Statmethods blog (http://statmethods.wordpress.com/2012/01/30/getting-fancy-with-3-d-scatterplots/).